deker1176/hackintosh-ASUS-PN62-i7-10510U-/README.md

 This is the hackintosh based on OpenCore bootloader for [ASUS Mini PC PN62](https://www.asus.com/us/Mini-PCs/Mini-PC-PN62/).

 Tested with macOS Sonoma 14.2.1.
-If you want macOS Sonoma, change basic kext AirportItlwm with [Catalina support](https://heliport.bat-bat.workers.dev/https://github.com/OpenIntelWireless/itlwm/releases/download/v1.1.0/AirportItlwm_v1.0_Beta_Catalina.kext.zip).
+If you want macOS Sonoma, change basic kext AirportItlwm with.

 ![Hackintosh](misc/pn62.png)